TobiasHoll/powerline/docs/source/usage/wm-widgets.rst

     powerline-lemonbar --height 16 -- -f "Source Code Pro for Powerline-9"

-to run with i3, simply ``exec`` this in the i3 config file and set the ``--i3`` switch:
+To run with i3, simply ``exec`` this in the i3 config file and set the ``--i3`` switch:

     exec powerline-lemonbar --i3

-Further, to enable the click functionality, also set the ``--clicks`` switch and increase the number of clickable areas to some apporpriate number (default is 10):
+Further, increase the number of clickable areas to some apporpriate number (default is 10):

-    exec powerline-lemonbar --i3 --clicks -- -a 40
+    exec powerline-lemonbar --i3 -- -a 40

 Running the binding in i3-mode will require `i3ipc <https://github.com/acrisci/i3ipc-python>`_
 (or the outdated `i3-py <https://github.com/ziberna/i3-py>`_).